geowepp/QGeoWEPP/README.md

 1. Download the QGeoWEPP-demo as ZIP file.

+2. Unzip the file, compress the 'QGeoWEPP-demo' folder to .ZIP file.

 2. On the menu bar of QGIS, click Plugins --> Manage and Install Plugins.
 The Plugins manager will pop up.

 3. Click 'Install from ZIP'.
-Click '...' to navigate to ZIP file you have justed downloaded.
+Click '...' to navigate to ZIP file you have justed compressed.

-4. Go back to Plugins manager, click 'Installed', mark the QGeoWEPP plugin.
+4. Go back to Plugins manager, click 'Installed', mark the QGeoWEPP plugin on (if it is not marked automatically).
 You should be able to see the menu bar for QGeoWEPP.